Mt Baker Ski Resort Review

 Resources and Useful Links for Riding at Mt Baker

-There’s nowhere to stay at Mt Baker itself, but there’s some accommodation available nearby along the Mt Baker Highway in the towns of Glacier and Maple Falls.
-The nearest sizeable town is Bellingham (a drive of around 90 minutes), which has a wider range of accommodation options.
+There’s nowhere to stay at Mt Baker itself, but there’s some accommodation available nearby along the Mt Baker Highway in Glacier.
+The nearest sizeable town is Bellingham (a drive of around 90 minutes), which has a wider range of accommodation options

 Travel insurance with snow sports cover from World Nomads.
 Their flexible insurance can be bought even if you’re already overseas – I once found out the hard way (in Thailand) how important this can be!

 Snow Forecast for Mt Baker (snow-forecast.com does exactly what it says on the tin, and is my usual go to for accurate snow forecasts)